Eric Watson's Cullen Group abandons $112m tax appeal, owes $55m to lingerie company Bendon Group

 The report also showed the Cullen Group now owes Bendon Group $55m.
 Bendon Group was home to the lingerie company that Cullen Group bought in 2002 for $58.7m.

-In 2018 Watson merged the business with Nasdaq-listed US sleepwear company Naked Brand Group and later sold down his shareholding.
+In 2018 Watson, a former NBR rich-lister, merged the business with Nasdaq-listed US sleepwear company Naked Brand Group and later sold down his shareholding.

 Read More